onera/Cassiopee/Converter/doc2/source/Converter.rst

 .. py:function:: Converter.PyTree.fillMissingVariables(a)

-    Add missing variables to zones, such that all zones have the same variables at the end.
+    Add missing variables and reorder variables for all zones, such that all zones have the same variables at the end.

     Exists also as in place version (_fillMissingVariables) that modifies a